-In section 1, 2, 3, 4, 5 and 6 of this Chapter 5, the situation is described for the compulsory MMD courses that are offered in Amsterdam.
-For the compulsory MMD courses the rules on interim examinations and resits apply of Wageningen University as specified in the WU EER 2023-2024.
+In section 1, 2, 3, 4, 5 and 6 of this Chapter 5, the situation is described for the compulsory MMD courses that are offered at the AMS Institute in Amsterdam.
+For the compulsory MMD courses the rules on interim examinations and resits apply of Wageningen University as specified in the WU EER 2024-2025.
 For the electives the rules on interim examinations and resits apply of the EER of the programme where the courses are being followed.